hitbtc-com/hitbtc-api/README.md

 Size representation:
 * Size values in streaming messages are represented in lots.
 * Size values in RESTful market data are represented in money (e.g. in coins or in USD).
+* Size values in RESTful trade are represented in lots (e.g. 1 means 0.01 BTC for BTCUSD)

 ### Demo trading